 Coffee is healthier (and cheaper) than pre-workout supplements, depending on how you drink it.

-Only a few weeks into 2022, some of us (including the writer of this blog) are about to face a difficult personal crisis of sorts: how am I supposed to stay motivated enough to accomplish my New Year’s fitness resolution(s)?
+Only a couple weeks into 2023, some of us are about to face a difficult personal crisis of sorts: how am I supposed to stay motivated enough to accomplish my New Year’s fitness resolution(s)?

 If you’re anything like us, you’ve weighed your options for quickly tackling the motivation problem that comes with accomplishing personal fitness goals—supplement pills, pre-workout shakes, personal trainers, joining mall-walking meetup groups, you name it…